code-4-penguins/github-actions/README.md

 # github-actions

-## simple proof-of-concept github actions with kaniko
+### Proof-of-concept github actions with kaniko and a simple python web app.